LitiumAB/Education/Developer Education/Bookstore/Data service/README.md

 Until now the list of books for authors has been hard coded but with our new field we can load all books for an author from PIM.

-1. Inject `Litium.Data.DataService` and `Litium.Websites.PageService` into the constructor of `AuthorService`
+1. Inject `Litium.Data.DataService` into the constructor of `AuthorService`
 1. See the [documentation on docs for data service](https://docs.litium.com/documentation/architecture/data-service) and write a query that return all **BaseProducts** where the **Author**-field has the `authorPageId` that is passed to the `GetBooksByAuthor`-method
 1. Get and return the name-property for all BaseProducts returned from your query (`book.Localizations.CurrentCulture.Name`)
 1. A finished example is avaliable in the _Resources_-folder